Atmosphere-IoT-Framework/edge-engine-arduino/README.md

 ```
 $ pacman -S mingw64/mingw-w64-x86_64-poco
 ```
-If you intend to use another compiler different from the GCC one, you can use other package manager such as [VCPKG](https://github.com/microsoft/vcpkg) for windows, or [Conan](https://conan.io/).
+If you intend to use another compiler different from the GCC one, you can use other package manager such as [VCPKG](https://github.com/microsoft/vcpkg) for Windows, or [Conan](https://conan.io/).
 ### Arduino installation
 All the required libraries must be inside the libraries folder which can be found by looking at the IDE settings (sketches folder path).
 Also the Edge Engine library needs to be inside the same folder.
 If you encounter any problem regarding the _connection_windows_ class or the _APIRest_windows_ class, delete them together with their headers from the aforementioned folder since if you compile for Arduino you do not need them.
+For the Arduino installation, not the ESP, it is necessary to have part of the stdlib, which can be added by moving the include folder (available in this repository as the include.rar archive, to be extracted) inside the Arduino installation folder.
+In Windows it should be placed in C:\Program Files (x86)\Arduino\hardware\tools\avr\avr\ replacing the existing include folder.
+Also, only for Arduino boards, you will need to add the SSL certificate of Measurify to the board.
+In order to do so you need to update the WiFiNINA firmware to at least version 1.4.3 and add the certificate of students.atmosphere.tools (the Measurify URL) by following [this post](https://support.arduino.cc/hc/en-us/articles/360016119219-How-to-add-certificates-to-Wifi-Nina-Wifi-101-Modules-).
 ## Library building
 In this section the instructions for building .lib files from the source code are specified.
 ### g++